alexfarmer91/ez-comps/README.md

 ## TODO
 * Refactor with React or similar framework to improve performance
+* Convert backend to render JSON rather than ERB so that data can be used by a JavaScript framework
 * Allow users to input their own purchase price for the home before generating a report, since offers can differ from asking price

 2019 (c) Alex Farmer, Pavel Ilin, Austin Smith